Who was Dr. Kamal Ranadive, and why Google has made her doodle?

 It is a proud moment for us that on 8th November 2021, Search engine giant, Google, is celebrating the 104th birth anniversary of Indian cell biologist Dr Kamal Ranadive with an artistic doodle.

 Her inventiveness, Research-driven creativity and achievements are so splendid that she truly deserves this honour.
 This artistic Doodle of the great Indian biologist is illustrated by India-based guest artist Ibrahim Rayintakath.
 Dr Ranadive is known for her groundbreaking cancer research and devotion to creating a reasonable & fair society through science and education.
-Dr Ranadive was among the first researchers in India to propose a link between breast cancer and heredity and to identify the links among cancers and certain viruses.
+Dr Ranadive was among the first researchers in India to propose a link between breast cancer and heredity and to identify the links between cancers and certain viruses.
 Continuing this trailblazing work, Ranadive studied Mycobacterium leprae, the bacterium that causes leprosy, and aided in developing a vaccine.

 Dr Kamal was born in Pune, India on 8 November 1917.
 She was a proud daughter of Dinkar Dattatreya Samarth and Shantabai Dinkar Samarth.